 - You might be on the hook for loan origination fees or balance transfer fees.

 Like a debt consolidation loan, a debt management plan can help you consolidate your debt into one monthly payment, preferably with a lower interest rate.

-But instead of paying your new creditor, you make your payments to a debt counseling agency, which sends the money to your creditors.
+But instead of paying your new creditor, you’ll make your payments to a debt counseling agency, which then sends the money to your creditors.

 Debt management plans typically take three to five years to complete, and you’re usually not allowed to borrow more money until you’re done.
 In fact, your creditors might suspend or even close your accounts so you can’t use the credit cards or lines of credit you currently have.

 - It offers forced discipline to help you avoid borrowing more money while you’re paying off your existing debt.